 Save the Children has been working in Colombia since 1963, and has a long history responding to humanitarian disasters in the region.
 Thanks to the generous support of our donors, we are one of the very few organizations focused on protecting Venezuelan children in Colombia.
 Thanks to our donors, we are aligning our humanitarian resources in Peru as well.
 With your help, we are working to change the lives of the children of Venezuela.
 But we need your continued support.

-FAQs: What you need to know about the Venezuelan Migration Crisis
+FAQs: What you need to know about the Venezuela Regional Crisis

 Why are people leaving Venezuela?